ubeda/DIRACDocs/source/AdministratorGuide/Configuration/ConfigurationReference/Systems/WorkloadManagement/Agents/StalledJobAgent/index.rst

-Systems / WorkloadManagement / <SETUP> / Agents / StalledJobAgent - Sub-subsection
+Systems / WorkloadManagement / <INSTANCE> / Agents / StalledJobAgent - Sub-subsection
 ==================================================================================

 The StalledJobAgent hunts for stalled jobs in the Job database.
 Jobs in "running"state not receiving a